 Microsoft Power BI

 Power BI, with all its portals and applications, can unify all of your organization’s data.
-With better data management and access companies can get the visibility and insight they need to improve procurement performance.
+With better data management and access, companies can get the visibility and insight they need to improve procurement performance.

-Image source: Microsoft Dynamics
+Image source: doc.Microsoft.com

 It is very simple for non-technical people to easily create customized dashboards that provide insights that can be used for company strategies.
-With its easy user-friendly interface, drill-down capabilities and intuitive way of working with data, it transforms the way people use data to solve problems.
+With its easy user-friendly interface, drill-down capabilities, and intuitive way of working with data, it transforms the way people use data to solve problems.
 It also comes with real-time data analytics capabilities and cloud support.

-Because it offers guided and collaborative analytics, even non-professional users without IT skills can build and deploy analytics apps easier and in shorter time.
-This results to a faster response in changing business requirements and driving more insights across the organization.
+Because it offers guided and collaborative analytics, even non-professional users without IT skills can build and deploy analytics apps easily and quickly.
+This results in a faster response to changing business requirements and driving more insights across the organization.

-A flexible platform, the tool consolidates data from multiple sources to provide centralized data for high level reporting.
-The intuitive click through dashboards makes it easy for users to understand hidden trends and gather insights from them.
+A flexible platform, the QlikView consolidates data from multiple sources to provide centralized data for high-level reporting.
+The intuitive click-through dashboards makes it easy for users to understand hidden trends and gather insights from them.